sumith110/Fitness-Dropout-Predictor/README.md

-# Fitness-Dropout-Predictor
-A machine learning project that predicts whether users will drop out of a fitness program using behavioral and engagement data.

 # 📚 Fitness Dropout Predictor

 Predicting user dropout in fitness programs using machine learning to understand engagement patterns and improve retention.